afinemax/afinemax/README.md

 ### About Me:

 My name is Max Fine.
 I'm a graduate student studying Physics & Astrophysics at the University of Amsterdam.
-I am a member of the [Astro Flash](https://astroflash-frb.github.io/) research group at the University of Amsterdam.
+I am a member of the [Astro Flash](https://astroflash-frb.github.io/) research group at the University of Amsterdam, the [CHIME/FRB](https://www.chime-frb.ca/) collaboration, and [POSSUM](https://askap.org/possum/).
 This past summer, I worked at Astron - the Dutch Radio astronomy institute.
 I earned my undergraduate degree from the University of Toronto (with Honors)  in Canada!
 I am originally from St. Augustine, Florida.

 While I currently live in the Netherlands, I hold dual citizenship in the USA and Canada, which enables me to work & live in both countries.
 As a UofT graduate, I additionally qualify for the High Potential Individual visa (UK work visa).